-Operating segment Description of significant product groups Description of significant groups of services Onshore wind farms Generation of electricity from onshore wind energy.
-Not applicable Photovoltaic farms Generation of electricity through solar radiation.
-Not applicable Offshore wind farms Generation of electricity from offshore wind energy.
-Not applicable Gas and clean fuels Thermal energy and electricity.
+erating ment Description of significant product groups Description of significant groups of services Operating segment Description of significant product groups Description of significant groups of servic nshore ind farms Generation of electricity from onshore wind energy.
+Not applicable Turnover and sales and sales G C P Polenergia Obrót: Sales of electricity, gas and Guarantees of Origin, Certificates of Origin and COI allowances to and from industrial customers.
+Polenergia Sprzedaż: PPA+ services, balancing energy model designed to meet the needs of Polenergia Obrót: provision of market according services to renewable energy generators. notovoltaic Irms Generation of electricity through solar radiation.
+Not applicable Polenergia Sprzedaż: for prosumers - prosur deposit clearing services.
+Offshore vind farms Generation of electricity from offshore wind energy.
+Not applicable a customer who has purchased a cPPA product.
+Generator collection services.
+Polenergia Fotowoltaika: Provision of services for the installation of heat pumps, photovol Gas and clean fuels Thermal energy and electricity.
 Provision of system services for the National Electricity System and participation in the power market.
-Turnover and sales Polenergia Obrót: Sales of electricity, gas and Guarantees of Origin, Certificates of Origin and CO2 allowances to and from industrial customers.
-Polenergia Sprzedaż: PPA+ services, balancing energy model designed to meet the needs of a customer who has purchased a cPPA product.
-PolenergiaObrót:provisionof marketaccessservicesto renewable energy generators.Polenergia Sprzedaż:for prosumers- prosumer deposit clearing services.Generator collection services.Polenergia Fotowoltaika:Provisionof services for the installation of heatpumps,photovoltaicpanels,and energy storage systems.
-Distribution and eMobility Not applicable Polenergia Dystrybucja: provision of electricity distribution and sales services to commercial, industrial and individual customers.

-eMobility: provision of charging services for residential and business customers.
-Provision of RFID card sales services to B2C and B2B customers as a tool for user authentication at charging stations.
-Provision of charging stations installation and management services.
-Selling charging stations for electric cars.
+Distribution and eMobility Not applicable Polenergia Dystrybucja: provision of electric distribution and sales services to commerce industrial and individual customers. eMobility: provision of charging services for residential and business customers.
+Provision of RFID card sales services to B2C B2B customers as a tool for user authenticc charging stations.
+Provision of charging stations installation a management services. Ϋ́ / TY Selling charging stations for electric cars.